mattmcneeney/release-tracker/README.md

 cf start release-tracker
 ```

-If you would also like a Slack message alert when a new CF release is cut,
+If you would also like a Slack message alert when a new CF deployment is cut,
 you should provide the `SLACK_WEBHOOK` and `SLACK_CHANNEL` environmental
 variables.
 Webhooks usually look like `https://hooks.slack.com/services/xxx/xxx`.
 ```bash